Missile defense: Type/range of missile intercepted

 These types/ranges include strategic, theater and tactical.
-Each entails unique requirements for intercept, and a defensive system capable of intercepting one missile type frequently cannot intercept others.
+Each entails unique requirements for intercept; a defensive system capable of intercepting one missile type frequently cannot intercept others.
 However, there is sometimes overlap in capability.

 Strategic

 Targets long-range ICBMs, which travel at about 7 km/s (15,700 mph).
-Examples of currently active systems: Russian A-135 system which defends Moscow, and the U.S. Ground-Based Midcourse Defense system that defends the United States from missiles launched from Asia.
-Geographic range of strategic defense can be regional (Russian system) or national (U.S. system).
+Examples of currently active systems: Russian A-135, which defends Moscow, the US Ground-Based Midcourse Defense that defends the United States from missiles launched from Asia and the Israeli Arrow 3 which defends Israel from ICBMs.
+Geographic range of strategic defense can be regional (Russian system) or national (US and Israeli system's).

 Theater

 Targets medium-range missiles, which travel at about 3 km/s (6,700 mph) or less.
-In this context, the term "theater" means the entire localized region for military operations, typically a radius of several hundred kilometers.
-Defense range of theater defensive systems is usually on this order.
-Examples of deployed theater missile defenses: Israeli Arrow missile, American THAAD, and Russian S-400.
+In this context, the term "theater" means the entire localized region for military operations, typically a radius of several hundred kilometers; defense range of these systems is usually on this order.
+Examples of deployed theater missile defenses: Israeli Arrow 2 missile and David's Sling, American THAAD, and Russian S-400.